sandialabs/canary/docs/source/howto/analyze_only.rst

 How to run only the analysis section of a test
 ==============================================

-After a test is run, the verification and analysis sections can be run with the ``nvtest analyze`` command.
+After a test is run, the verification and analysis sections can be run with the :ref:`nvtest analyze<nvtest-analyze>` command.
 Consider the test introduced in :ref:`howto-execute-and-analyze`, repeated here for convenience:

 .. literalinclude:: /examples/execute_and_analyze/test.pyt